petergiordano/vid-transcode/README.md

 This is particularly useful if you like to retain time-stamps for home videos so they are sorted correctly within Digital Asset Management applications like Photos, Lightroom, etc.

-Script recursively traverses a directory structure and converts files that match the find criteria.
+Script recursively traverses a directory structure and converts files that match the find criteria into *new* files with `converted` appeneded to the filename.
+The script then deletes the original file.

 Inspiration from SurlyJake
 http://www.surlyjake.com/blog/2010/08/10/script-to-run-handbrake-recursively-through-a-folder-tree/